 Kingscote is biggest town on Kangaroo island, around 70km or just under an hours drive from Penneshaw.
 It has a small shopping strip downtown, which in addition to supermarkets has a choice of cafes, a bookshop, choice of restaurants, pubs, and a couple of other stores to browse.

-Free shuttle buses are running from Penneshaw village to a beach area 8 miles away and to Kingscote (a 45 minute ride), the largest town on the island.
+Free shuttle buses are running from Penneshaw village to a beach area 8 miles away and to Kingscote (a 45 minute ride,$50 AU$ per person, this is about 50% cheaper than a cruise organized excursion), the largest town on the island.
 You can sign up for these buses for specific times.
 Very efficient system.

 Watch a destination video.

 Kangaroo Island is Australia's third-largest island after Tasmania and Melville Island.
 It is 112 kilometers (70 mi) southwest of Adelaide at the entrance of Gulf St Vincent, in the state of South Australia.
 There are four significant settlements on the island, with Kingscote being the biggest.

 Visitors to Kangaroo Island will experience an abundance of wildlife, natural scenery and wild beaches.
 The cliffs and bays can be spectacular, and there are interesting geological formations along the south, the most popular to visit being Admirals Arch and the Remarkable Rocks.
 Popular attractions include the KI Penguin center and the New Zealand Fur Seals which can be seen under Admirals Arch in Flinders Chase National Park.